 Africa on the Mandarin Train Already

 According to some reports, there are presently 48 Confucius Institutes and about 400 teaching centers in more than 30 African countries.
-The University of Botswana for instance, has started offering bachelor’s degree programs in Chinese Studies and linguistics.
-The University also house a Confucius Institute that started operation in 2009 and reported to have graduated more than 4,700 students.
+The University of Botswana, for instance, has started offering bachelor’s degree programs in Chinese Studies and linguistics.
+The University also houses a Confucius Institute that started operation in 2009 and reported to have graduated more than 4,700 students.
 This is of great significance as Botswana is one of Africa’s most open economies with a strong projection for the coming years.

 There are also some 200,000 lawful African residents in China as of present, many of whom are required to be fluent in Mandarin as a prerequisite to graduate a degree or get a job in the country.